wbugenis/pizza-code-challenge/README.md

 Create the association between Pizza and Restaurant.

+Each Restaurant can have many Pizzas.
+Each Pizza belongs to one Restaurant.

 ### 2. Pizza Show Page

 There should be a show page for each Pizza.
 It should display the name and ingredients.